CookEditors/NOS/_posts/2016-08-29-devious-devices.md

 To quote from a personal letter of Mr. Burton E. Stevenson:

->&quot;If I were to find a murdered man,—which the Lord forbid!—and should also discover beside the body a pistol with a name on it or a visiting card or a monogrammed watch charm, or anything else of a clearly identifying character, I should conclude at once that the person thus identified was not guilty.
+>&quot;If I were to find a murdered man &mdash; which the Lord forbid!—and should also discover beside the body a pistol with a name on it or a visiting card or a monogrammed watch charm, or anything else of a clearly identifying character, I should conclude at once that the person thus identified was not guilty.
 This is a weakness which often annoys me in the modern detective story.
 When the hero&#39;s cane is found in the bushes near the body, and everyone concludes that the hero is therefore guilty, I put the book down with a sigh of disappointment.&quot;

 A fine example of this mistaken device is in &quot;The Villa Mystery, &quot; by Herbert Flowerdew: